Central extensions and conformal derivations of a class of Lie conformal algebras

 \section{Introduction}

 The notion of vertex algebra was formulated by R.Borcherds in \cite{Bo}, which is a rigorous mathematical definition of the chiral part of a 2-dimensional quantum field theory studied intensively by physicists since the landmark paper \cite{BPZ}.
-Lie conformal algebra introduced by V.Kac in \cite{K1}, \cite{K2} is an axiomatic description of the operator product expansion (or rather its Fourier transform) of chiral fields in conformal field theory.
-It is, to some extent, related to a vertex algebra in the same way Lie algebra is related to its universal enveloping algebra.
+Lie conformal algebra introduced by V.Kac in \cite{K1,K2} is an axiomatic description of the operator product expansion (or rather its Fourier transform) of chiral fields in conformal field theory.
+In a way, its relationship with vertex algebra is like the relationship between Lie algebra and its universal enveloping algebra.
 It turns out to be a valuable tool in studying vertex algebras.
 In addition, Lie conformal algebras have close connections to Hamiltonian formalism in the theory of nonlinear evolution equations (see the book \cite{Do} and references therein, and also \cite{BDK, GD, Z, X4} and many other papers).

 Moreover, in the purely algebraic viewpoint, conformal algebras are quite intriguing subjects.
 One can define the conformal analogue of a variety of ``usual" algebras such as Lie conformal algebras, associative conformal algebras, etc. The theory of some variety of conformal algebras sheds new light on the problem of classification of infinite-dimensional algebras of the corresponding ``classical" variety.
 In particular, Lie conformal algebras give us powerful tools for the study of infinite-dimensional Lie algebras satisfying the locality property in \cite{K}.